"Keep Illegal Activity Off Rental Property"

 When drug criminals and other destructive tenants operate out of rental property, neighborhoods suffer and landlords pay a high price.
 That price may include:

-- Decline in property values -- particularly when the activity begins affecting the reputation of the neighborhood
+- Decline in property values -- particularly when the activity begins affecting the surrounding neighborhood

-- Property damage arising from abuse, retaliation, or neglect; property damage from police raids
+- Property damage arising from abuse, retaliation, or neglect

-Phase I - Management Training (8-Hours) Taught by the Police
+Phase I - Management Training (8-Hours) Taught by Law Enforcement Personnel

 - Crime Prevention for your community